scottstanie/scottstanie.github.io/_posts/articles/2019-03-20-shift-differential-operator-dynimcal.md

 >> That is, exponentiating the differential operator is equivalent to the shift operator.

-Despite the simplicity, he pointed out it was his favorite because it has given many engineering students he's taught a big "aha" moment, and I definitely in that category.
+Despite the simplicity, he pointed out it was his favorite because it has given many engineering students he's taught a big "aha" moment, and I definitely fell into that category.

 It's relatively easy prove (as far as math theorems go).
 To clarify what $e^D$ means, we will use the same definition that makes \$e^x\$